Querying and Accessing a VPC Endpoint

 Specifies the name of the VPC endpoint service that the VPC endpoint is used to access.

-Specifies the IP address for accessing the VPC endpoint.
+Specifies the IPv4 address of the VPC endpoint.

 Private Domain Name